How to score the best car deal in December

 Call it a stocking stuffer if you want.

-After all, a key fob will fit nice and snug into a stocking on the mantle.
+After all, a key fob will fit nice and snug into a stocking on the mantel.

 Just as retailers capitalize on the holiday shopping craze, automakers and dealers have gotten in on the action with holiday deals of their own.
 Shopping for a new vehicle in December has become a holiday tradition for many Americans.